Bhardwaj-Saurabh/Sensor_Fault_Detection_Scania/README.md

 # Sensor Fault Detection Using Official Scania Dataset
-End-to-end machine learning project to detect fault in APS sensor based on Scania dataset.
+End-to-end machine learning project to detect fault in APS sensor, based on Scania dataset.

 ## Problem Statement
 The Air Pressure System (APS) is a critical component of a heavy-duty vehicle that uses compressed air to force a piston to provide pressure to the brake pads, slowing the vehicle down.
 The benefits of using an APS instead of a hydraulic system are the easy availability and long-term sustainability of natural air.
 The data set is provided by Scania with open source licence.